swiftlang/swift-evolution/proposals/0216-dynamic-callable.md

 [SE-0195](https://github.com/apple/swift-evolution/blob/master/proposals/0195-dynamic-member-lookup.md).

-Before this proposal, values of these types are not valid in a call expression: the only existing callable values in Swift has are those with function types (functions, methods, closures, etc) and metatypes (which are initializer expressions like `String(42)`).
+Before this proposal, values of these types are not valid in a call expression: the only existing callable values in Swift are those with function types (functions, methods, closures, etc) and metatypes (which are initializer expressions like `String(42)`).
 Thus, it is always an error to "call" an instance of a nominal type (like a struct, for instance).